 d) Develop best-practice guidelines for the implementation of relevant Recommendations adopted by ITU-T as a result of the implementation of Resolution 73 (Rev. Hammamet, 2016), both for monitoring changes in the climate and reducing the impact of climate change using the action plan in WTSA Resolution 44 (Rev. Dubai, 2012), in particular programmes 1, 2, 3 and 4 thereof.

 e) Strategies to develop a responsible approach to, and comprehensive treatment of, telecommunication/ICT waste: policy and regulatory actions required in developing countries, in close collaboration with ITU-T Study Group 5.

+f) Consider the role of ICTs towards greener world post COVID-19.

 3 Expected outputs

 The output will be a report or reports on the results of the work concluded for each step identified above, taking into account the specific needs of developing countries.

-Other outputs could be the organization of workshops and seminars for the developing countries, in relation with the relevant ITU-D programme and in consultation with the relevant ITU-T and ITU-R study groups.
+Other outputs could be the organization of workshops in relation with the relevant ITU-D programme and in consultation with the relevant ITU-T and ITU-R study groups.

 4 Timing